notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - people don't believe experts, media, etc. Go to friends
 	- I have more than one article on this, I think
 	- odd example: [[Verma24muskPoliticsEcoCar|Verma24: Musk’s politics hadn’t seeped into Tesla.
 Then he axed its eco car of the future.]]
-- Brazilians didn't trust democracy, still removed authoritarian: Ivanova22systemicMistrustBrazil
+- Brazilians didn't trust democracy, but eventually removed an authoritarian: Ivanova22systemicMistrustBrazil
 ## Lack of D party enthusiasm/turnout
 - was the D loss due to poor Democratic turnout or to Ds switching to R?
 ## Abortion overemphasized, not important